juampynr/drupal8-do/README.md

 ![Tests and code](https://github.com/juampynr/drupal8-do/workflows/Tests%20and%20code/badge.svg)

-Sample project to play with deployments at Digital Ocean using Kubernetes.
+Sample project test deployments at Digital Ocean using Kubernetes.